tamiespinosa/School_District_Analysis/README.md

   - School performance based on the type of school

  In this report, we will discuss the differences in results from one analysis to the other.

 ## <a name="Results"></a>Results

 * How is the district summary affected?

 The summary for the district indicates that when excluding the Thomas Highschool 9th Grade from the overall data, the passing percentages are slightly reduced.
 The overall passing percentage was reduced by a tenth of a percent.
 The math and reading passing percent were reduced by two and three tenths of a percent respectively.
-This shows that the Thomas High School 9th grade testing scores were making the percentages higher.
+This shows that the Thomas High School 9th grade testing scores were making the percentages marginally higher.

 <p align="center"> <img src="Resources/Pictures/District_Summary_with.png" width ="70%" alt="District_Summary_with"> </p>
 <p align="center"> Figure 1: District Summary Including THS 9th Grade</p>